quicwg/ops-drafts/draft-ietf-quic-manageability.md

-load balancers on other than five-tuple information, ensuring that related flows are appropriately balanced together; and to allow rebinding of a connection after one of the endpoint's addresses changes - usually the client's, in the case of the HTTP binding.
+load balancers on other than five-tuple information, ensuring that related flows are appropriately balanced together; and to allow rebinding of a connection after one of the endpoint's addresses changes - usually the client's.
 Client and server negotiate connection IDs during the handshake; typically, however, only the server will request a connection ID for the lifetime of the connection.
 Connection IDs for either endpoint may change during the lifetime of a connection, with the new connection ID being negotiated via encrypted frames.
 See Section 5.1 of
 {{QUIC-TRANSPORT}}.
+Therefore, observing a new Connection ID does not necessary indicate a new connection.

 Server-generated connection IDs should seek to obscure any encoding, of routing identities or any other information.
 Exposing the server mapping would allow